Framer and Elementor are two popular website-building tools, each catering to different needs. Here’s a quick breakdown to help you decide:

 "Framer provides a fully flexible visual canvas, allowing designers to create without constraints.
 Unlike rigid template-based builders, Framer gives complete creative control over layout, typography, and interactions." – Framer

-If you're familiar with Figma, you'll find Framer's interface easy to pick up, thanks to its intuitive design.
+If you're familiar with Figma features, or Figma Templates you'll find Framer's interface easy to pick up, thanks to its intuitive design.

 Elementor comes packed with over 100 widgets and pre-designed elements.
 These range from basics like forms, buttons, and images to advanced tools like WooCommerce integration and a theme builder.
 Its responsive design tools let you fine-tune layouts for up to seven device sizes, adjust breakpoints, and hide elements - all without needing to code.